hsgofficial/TangNano9K-Gottlieb_MA55/TN9K-Gottlieb_MA55/readme.txt

 Consult the Schematics Folder for Information regarding peripheral connections.

 Build:
-* Obtain Gottlieb Sound roms, see make sound prom script in tools folder for rom filenames.
+* Obtain Gottlieb Sound roms, see make sound proms script in tools folder for rom filenames.
 * Unzip rom files to tools folder.
 * Run the make sound proms script in the tools folder.
 * Place the generated prom files inside the proms folder.
 * Open the Gottlieb_MA55 project file using Gowin and compile.

 * Program Tang Nano 9K Board.